Stochastic Extensible Bin Packing: Restriction to a family of processing time distributions

 \section{Restriction to a family of processing time distributions}

-In this section, we show that improved approximation guarantees can be obtained when the processing times belong to a particular family of distributions and have a bounded coefficient of variation.
 The results of this section heavily rely on the notion of second-order stochastic dominance, which was introduced in the late 60's to model the preferences of decision-makers regarding different gambles.
-So we first give a short introduction with the necessary background on second-order stochastic dominance.
+We first give a short introduction with the necessary background on this topic.

 \begin{definition} Let $Y$ and $Z$ be random variables with finite expectation.
-We say $Y$ has second-order stochastic dominance over $Z$, and we write $Y\succeq_{(2)}Z$ iff for all nondecreasing concave function $u$ we have
+We say that $Y$ has second-order stochastic dominance over $Z$, and we write $Y\succeq_{(2)}Z$ if and only if

-\end{definition} In other words, risk-adverse expected-utility maximizers prefer gamble $Y$ over gamble $Z$.
-Hadar and Russel~\cite{HR69} and Rothschild and Stiglitz~\cite{RS70} showed in seminal papers that $\succeq_{(2)}$ is a partial order, and provide an equivalent definition based on the integral condition